tschannes/tschannes.github.com/_posts/2020-07-28-besser-schreiben-wie-geht-das.markdown

 ## What about you?

 Wie machen Sie Texte klarer, einfacher verständlich?
-Wie formulieren Sie Botschaften, so dass Sie ankommen?
+Wie formulieren Sie Botschaften, so dass sie ankommen?

 ## Want to know more?